Let’s make sure your next office measures up!

 Remember, what truly matters is the increased productivity your office furniture can help you and your team achieve.
 “Form follows function” Heather warns!
 If the form (design or size) doesn’t work with your space, nothing works well – including you.

 In the end, if you need assistance to space plan your office furniture, you can certainly connect with our atWork team.
 You can even upload your room plan and details of your needs on our office planning and quote request page.

-Heather has designed spaces for customers in design at Lovers atWork since 2006.
+Heather Stephens has designed spaces for customers in design at Lovers atWork since 2006.
 She is a graduate of the Interior Design Program at Fanshawe College and now is a Lead Interior Designer for atWork.
 Her passion for making offices look great and function well is evident in her success.

-She is recently engaged to a colleague from atWork and has an Australian Shepherd dog named Maple.
+She is recently married to a colleague from atWork and has an Australian Shepherd dog named Maple.
 When she isn’t designing office furniture spaces, she uses her creative energy in a myriad of craft hobbies.